-5.3.6.3 Auto-Negotiation Restart
+3.4.4 Auto-Negotiation Restart

-When auto-negotiation has completed, it may be restarted at any time by setting bit 9 (restart auto-negotiation) of the BMCR to one.
-If the mode configured by a successful auto-negotiation loses a valid link, then the auto-negotiation process resumes and attempst to determine the configuration for the link.
+Once Auto-Negotiation has completed, it may be restarted at any time by setting bit 9 (Restart Auto-Negotiation) of the BMCR to one.
+If the mode configured by a successful Auto-Negotiation loses a valid link, then the Auto-Negotiation process will resume and attempt to determine the configuration for the link.
 This function ensures that a valid configuration is maintained if the cable becomes disconnected.

-A renegotiation request from any entity, such as a management agent, causes the DP83816 device to halt any transmit data and link pulse activity until the break_link_timer expires (≈ 1500 ms).
-Consequently, the link partner goes into link fail and normal auto-negotiation resumes.
-The DP83816 device resumes auto-negotiation after the break link timer has expired by issuing FLP (fast link pulse) bursts.
+A renegotiation request from any entity, such as a management agent, will cause the DP83816 to halt any transmit data and link pulse activity until the break_link_timer expires (~1500 ms).
+Consequently, the Link Partner will go into link fail and normal Auto-Negotiation resumes.
+The DP83816 will resume Auto-Negotiation after the break_link_timer has expired by issuing FLP (Fast Link Pulse) bursts.

-5.3.6.4 Enabling Auto-Negotiation Through Software
+3.4.5 Enabling Auto-Negotiation via Software

-It is important to note that if the DP83816 device has been initialized on power-up as a non-auto-negotiating device (forced technology), and it is then required that auto-negotiation or re-auto-negotiation be initiated through software, bit 12 (auto-negotiation enable) of the basic mode control register must first be cleared and then set for any auto-negotiation function to take effect.
+It is important to note that if the DP83816 has been initialized upon power-up as a non-auto-negotiating device (forced technology), and it is then required that Auto-Negotiation or re-Auto-Negotiation be initiated via software, bit 12 (Auto-Negotiation Enable) of the Basic Mode Control Register must first be cleared and then set for any Auto-Negotiation function to take effect.

-5.3.6.5 Auto-Negotiation Complete Time
+3.4.6 Auto-Negotiation Complete Time

-Parallel detection and auto-negotiation take approximately 2-3 seconds to complete.
-In addition, auto-negotiation with next page should take approximately 2-3 seconds to complete, depending on the number of next pages sent.
+Parallel detection and Auto-Negotiation take approximately 2-3 seconds to complete.
+In addition, Auto-Negotiation with next page should take approximately 2-3 seconds to complete, depending on the number of next pages sent.

-See Clause 28 of the IEEE 802.3u standard for a full description of the individual timers related to autonegotiation.
+Refer to Clause 28 of the IEEE 802.3u standard for a full description of the individual timers related to Auto-Negotiation.

-5.3.7 LED Interfaces
+3.5 LED Interfaces

-The DP83816 device has parallel outputs to indicate the status of activity (transmit or receive), 100 Mb/s link, and 10 Mb/s link.
+The DP83816 has parallel outputs to indicate the status of Activity (Transmit or Receive), 100 Mb/s Link, and 10 Mb/s Link.

-The LEDACT pin indicates the presence of transmit or receive activity.
-The standard CMOS driver goes low when RX or TX activity is detected in either 10-Mb/s or 100-Mb/s operation.
+The LEDACTN pin indicates the presence of transmit or receive activity.
+The standard CMOS driver goes low when RX or TX activity is detected in either 10 Mb/s or 100 Mb/s operation.

-The LED100LNK pin indicates a good link at the 100-Mb/s data rate.
+The LED100N pin indicates a good link at 100 Mb/s data rate.
 The standard CMOS driver goes low when this occurs.
-In 100BASE-T mode, link is established as a result of input receive amplitude compliant with TP-PMD specifications which result in internal generation of signal detect.
-This signal asserts after the internal signal detect has remained asserted for a minimum of 500 μs.
-The signal de-asserts immediately following the de-assertion of the internal signal detect.
+In 100BASE-T mode, link is established as a result of input receive amplitude compliant with TP-PMD specifications which will result in internal generation of signal detect.
+This signal will assert after the internal Signal Detect has remained asserted for a minimum of 500 us.
+The signal will de-assert immediately following the deassertion of the internal signal detect.

-The LED10LNK pin indicates a good link at the 10-Mb/s data rate.
+The LED10N pin indicates a good link at 10 Mb/s data rate.
 The standard CMOS driver goes low when this occurs.
-The 10-Mb/s Link is established as a result of the reception of at least seven consecutive normal Link Pulses or the reception of a valid 10BASE-T packet.
-This causes the assertion of this signal.
-The signal de-asserts in accordance with the Link Loss Timer as specified in IEEE 802.3.
+10 Mb/s Link is established as a result of the reception of at least seven consecutive normal Link Pulses or the reception of a valid 10BASE-T packet.
+This will cause the assertion of this signal. the signal will de-assert in accordance with the Link Loss Timer as specified in IEEE 802.3.

 The DP83816 LED pins are capable of 6 mA.
 Connection of these LED pins should ensure this is not overloaded.
-Using 2-mA LED devices the connection for the LEDs could be as shown in Figure 5-3.
+Using 2 mA LED devices the connection for the LEDs could be as shown in Figure 3-5.

-Figure 5-3.
-LED Loading Example
+Figure 3-5 LED Loading Example